-Our board of directors will adopt an audit committee, a compensation committee and a nominating and corporate governance committee.
-The composition and responsibilities of each of the committees of our board of directors shall be as described below.
-Members will serve on these committees until their resignation or removal or until otherwise determined by our board of directors.
+Our board of directors has established standing audit, compensation and nominating and corporate governance committees.
+The composition and responsibilities of each of the committees of our board of directors is described below.
+Members serve on these committees until their resignation or removal or until otherwise determined by our board of directors.